KMIP integration is an Enterprise-only feature. Please reach out to

 - The KMIP server acts as a proxy and forwards requests to Infisical KMS

-- The KMIP server authenticates to Infisical using a machine identity
+- The KMIP server authenticates to Infisical using an enrollment-based access token

 infisical kmip start command) and serves as an intermediary between your KMIP clients and Infisical’s key management system.